adilkoondhar/basic-python-practice/README.md

 # basic-python-practice
-This repository contains basic python practice files.
+This directory contains a collection of basic python practice files to get familiar with python.